pdidev/pdi/plugins/decl_hdf5/README.md

 * `deflate`: an integer value (from 0 to 9) defining the deflate (GNU gzip) compression level to use or `-1` for no filter for datasets created by this I/O.
-  This can be overriden by the `decl_hdf5.deflate` attribute in the dataset type.
+  This can be overridden by the `decl_hdf5.deflate` attribute in the dataset type.
   By default, the deflate filter is deactivated.
   See https://support.hdfgroup.org/HDF5/doc/RM/RM_H5P.html#Property-SetDeflate